In general, there are about three more common ways of using hydroxyethyl cellulose. These are listed here.

 (3) Forming a porridge for use

-As organic solvents are not good solvents for hydroxyethylcellulose, they can be used to prepare the gruel.
-The most commonly used organic solvents are organic liquids in lacquer formulations such as ethylene glycol, propylene glycol and film-forming agents (e.g. ethylene glycol or diethylene glycol butyl acetate).
-Ice water is also a poor solvent and is therefore often used in conjunction with organic liquids for the preparation of gruels.
-Hydroxyethylcellulose in the form of porridge can be added directly to the lacquer, as it is already soaked up by Yan.
-When added to the lacquer, it dissolves immediately and acts as a thickening agent.
-After adding the lacquer, it must be stirred continuously until the hydroxyethyl cellulose is completely dissolved and homogeneous.
-In general, the porridge is made by mixing six parts of organic solvent or ice water with one part of hydroxyethyl cellulose, which is hydrolysed and rises significantly after about 6-30 minutes.
-In summer, the water temperature is generally too high for the use of porridge.
+Ice water is also a poor solvent, so it is often used with organic liquids to prepare porridge.
+Porridge-like hydroxyethyl cellulose (HEC) can be added directly to the paint as it is fully absorbed.
+When added to lacquer, it dissolves instantly and acts as a thickener.
+After adding the varnish, it must be stirred continuously until the hydroxyethyl cellulose is completely dissolved and uniform.
+Generally, 6 parts of organic solvent or ice water and 1 part of hydroxyethyl cellulose are mixed to make porridge, which will be hydrolyzed and rise significantly after about 6-30 minutes.
+In summer, the water temperature is generally high, so it is not suitable to use porridge.

 The above is the general content of the three methods of use of hydroxyethyl cellulose, I believe we also have a preliminary understanding of this.